XolioCore/LearningCSharp.App/NET.CSharp.Learning/Exam.md

 break;
 Correct!
 The break keyword can be used to jump out of a for loop when a desired condition is met.

 return;

+1. Which of the following correctly describes a behavior of either a do-while or while iterative statement?

+A do-while statement executes a code block zero or more times.

+A while statement executes a code block at least once.

+A do-while statement executes a code block at least once.
+Correct!
+The do-while iterates through a code block at least one time.
+Code execution exits the iteration loop once the while expression at the end of the code block evaluates to true.

+2. A developer needs to capture user input inside a loop.
+The user enters the keyboard combination ctrl + Esc to exit the iteration when they're done entering information.
+Which is the best iteration statement for this purpose?

+while

+for

+do-while
+Correct!
+The do-while allows the developer to check each entry by the user until they enter the special keyboard combination to exit.

+1. A developer needs to iterate through an array of items.
+The number of items in the array is unknown.
+The code inside the iteration code block examines each item sequentially to select an item that matches specified criteria.
+The index number of the selected array element isn't important.
+The selected item is referenced multiple times within the code block.
+Which type of iteration statement is best suited for this scenario?

+foreach
+Correct!
+It's possible to use any of these iteration types for the conditions described, but a foreach is best suited for this scenario.
+The foreach is easy to implement when the number of array elements is unknown.
+The foreach is a good choice when the index number of the selected array element isn't important.
+The foreach might run faster when the selected item is used multiple times within the code block.

+for

+while
+2. A developer needs to capture a list of items from the user.
+The user will enter the keyboard combination ctrl + Esc to exit.
+Which is the best iteration statement for this purpose?

+foreach

+do-while
+Correct!
+The do-while will allow the code to check each entry by the user until they enter the special keyboard combination to exit.

+while

+1. When is it appropriate to use a switch-case construct rather than a if-elseif-else construct?

+A switch-case construct is appropriate when more than 2-3 else if code blocks are required.
+Correct!
+When more than 2-3 else if code blocks are required, the code can become difficult to read, and the switch-case construct is preferable

+A switch-case construct is appropriate when the number of case patterns is small.

+A switch-case construct is appropriate when the selection statement is inside a loop.
+2. Why should a developer choose a for statement rather than a foreach statement when processing the contents of a multidimensional array?

+for statements do a better job of examining each array item separately.

+foreach statements do a better job of examining each array item separately.

+for statements enable a developer to treat array dimensions separately.
+Correct!
+When their code is processing the contents of a multidimensional array, a developer often wants to iterate through the array dimensions separately.
+The for statement provides better support for processing array dimensions separately.

+3. Why is it important to scope a variable at its lowest necessary level?

+It ensures that a variable that's declared outside of a code block, can be accessed inside the code block before it's been assigned a value.

+It ensures that application resources and the security footprint are kept small.
+Correct.
+Keeping variables scoped at the lowest necessary level enables better resource management and helps to minimize the attack profile of the application.

+It ensures that a variable can be accessed within the lowest level code branches of an application.